JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 ## Runners Up ##
 1. $99 Bugera BC15 (Lovely tube preamp Combo with line in and un simmed Headphone Out.
 Not certain about cab sim but doubtful)
-1. $100 Peavey 6505 Piranha (7Wx5Dx4H, Reviews aren't universally complimentary)
 1. $120 (80 used) Bugera T5 (Head with headphones out) (rumors: cab sim on headphone out, clean headroom is low, sounds like theres a built in noisegate which makes a crackling during subtle playing, confirmed strange sounds first hand at GC, didn't sound organic enough at GC)
-5. $215 Bugera V5 combo (Tube Life Monitor on back, Headphones, Line In)
+5. $215 Bugera V5 combo (Tube Life Monitor on back, Headphones, Line In, Speaker Connect)
 5. $250 Vox Little Night Train (2W Headphone out on back) (Discontinued)
-5. $250 Bugera G5 new (Tube Life Monitor on back, Headphones, 2 cab sims,  )
+5. $250 Bugera G5 new (Tube Life Monitor on back, Headphones, 2 cab sims, FX loop, Silent)
 5. $350 Bugera G20 (Tube Life Monitor on back, Headphones, Line In)
 5. $400 Hughes Kettner Cream Machine (Vintage Discontinued) (Line Out, Cabinet Simulator, Typically used as a line level output device)
 5. $400 Hughes Kettner Crunch Master (Vintage Discontinued) (for cleans and crunch, Line Out, Cabinet Simulator, Typically used as a line level output device)